asreview/asreview/docs/source/lab/models.rst

      - Requires
    * - ELAS Ultra
      - u-series
-     - Rapid and excellent performing model for most use cases.
+     - Rapid and excellent-performing model for most use cases.
      - -
    * - ELAS Multilingual
      - l-series
      - Designed for multilingual datasets.
-     - ASReview Dory
+     - :doc:`dory`, :ref:`Hardware Requirements <lab/models:Hardware Requirements>`
    * - ELAS Heavy
      - h-series
      - Focuses on semantic understanding of text.
-     - ASReview Dory
+     - :doc:`dory`, :ref:`Hardware Requirements <lab/models:Hardware Requirements>`

 For most users, the pre-configured ELAS models are sufficient.
 However, if you want more control, you can create custom models by mixing and matching